 20. Golden Pei

-Parent Breeds: Shar-Pei x Golden Retriever
+Parents: Shar-Pei x Golden Retriever mix

 21. Comfort Retriever

 With three different breeds thrown together, you can imagine there will be even more room for variation.
 All three breeds are friendly and intelligent, so that shouldn’t go anywhere.
+They’ll be very easy to train but also eager to please.

 But just be attentive to the traits your Comfort Retriever shows, and be ready to adapt.
 Cocker Spaniels can be a bit snappier, and Poodles and Golden Retrievers might be at risk for hip dysplasia.
 Neither of which are problems if attended to.